sherriexie/SpatialOptimizationQueueing/README.md

 # Incorporating Queueing Theory into a Spatial Optimization Framework to Improve Mass Vaccination Programs

-This repository contains scripts used in the analysis presented in the manuscript titled _Incorporating Queueing Theory into a Spatial Optimization Framework to Improve Mass Vaccination Programs_.
+This repository contains scripts used in the analysis presented in the manuscript titled _Enhancing Mass Vaccination Programs with Queueing Theory and Spatial Optimization_.
 A description of the repository's contents are provided below.

 ## Optimization script files